mattfbacon/stateman/README.md

 The documentation is in the form of docstrings in `stateman.py`.

 To use StateMan in a project, copy `stateman.min.py` to your project directory.
 I suggest renaming it to `stateman.py`.
 Note that StateMan can only be used without express permission in open-source projects.
-If you want to use it in closed-source/proprietary software,
+If you want to use it in closed-source/proprietary software, you can contact me and we can arrange something.

 ## License